phosphene/react-d3-hotload-test-demo/README.md

     $ npm install

-should install your packages.
-You will need a relative current npm and node current npm version is 3.10.5 and current node is v6.2.2
+Should install your packages.
+You will need a relatively current npm and Node.js.

+Current npm version is 3.10.5 and current node is v6.2.2

      $ npm start

      open http://localhost:3000

 Now edit `src/MyChart.js`.